Call (719) 632-1919 or Make an Appointment Online Now for a Free Consultation with our Probate Attorney.

 When a will is contested the plaintiff pays all legal fees and court costs unless he or she is victorious in which case the estate pays these costs.
 Contesting a will not only slows the process of distribution, but also can eat into the value of the estate, often necessitating the sale of assets to pay expenses.

 Apart from situations when the will is challenged, the estate pays for the costs of probate and handles such expenses as mortgage payments, property taxes, maintenance fees, etc. through the process.
 If the estate is unable to pay for these costs, the court can order the sale of the property to cover expenses.

 A good transactional probate lawyer will help assure documents are well organized and submitted to court on time.
 He or she can help with the designation of an administrator and can be your representative with the court.

 The cost of hiring an attorney to help you through the probate process can depend on a number of factors including your state laws, the value of the estate, the presence of a will, type of property to be inherited, and the amount if discord in the family.

-If you need to establish an estate plan or get help with a probate case, do not hesitate to call the knowledgeable probate attorneys at Robinson & Henry in Castle Rock, Colorado.
-We provide expert legal advice and help to families and individuals in Castle Rock, Douglas County, Centennial, Highlands Ranch, and throughout the south metro Denver area.
-Call 303-688-0944 for a no-cost consultation today.
+If you need to establish an estate plan or get help with a probate case, do not hesitate to call the knowledgeable probate attorneys at Robinson & Henry in Colorado Springs, Colorado.
+We provide expert legal advice and help to families and individuals in Colorado Springs, Castle Rock, Douglas County, Centennial, Highlands Ranch, and throughout the south metro Denver area.
+Call (719)632-1919 for a no-cost consultation today.